Michael Peck

 Bad debt expense: Definition, formulas, and examples

-Bad debt expense is the estimated portion of accounts receivable you won’t collect, recorded as an operating expense and offset by an allowance.
+Bad debt expense is the estimated portion of accounts receivable a company doesn't expect to collect, recorded as an operating expense under GAAP.

 ARTICLE